eldargab/easy-app/README.md

 All tasks are executed sequentally one after another.
 Dependencies are evaluated from left to right.
 You can rely on that.

-It is convenient to specify pre-task things as a additional dependency.
+It is convenient to specify pre-task things as an additional dependency.
 For example:

 ```javascript
 app.def('secretDocument', function(authorized, db) {